 Course Code: cp3

-Discover different video formats, as well as sources of videos and motion clips.
-You will learn how to insert videos using links, saved video files, and embed codes.
-You will explore a variety of play and formatting options you can apply to videos in a slide show.
-Then you will learn how to make your slide show more interesting and exciting by using the many visual and auditory transitions available in PowerPoint.
+Would you like to know how to play a video in a PowerPoint presentation?
+In this lesson, you'll explore different video formats, as well as sources of videos and motion clips.
+You'll learn how to insert videos using links, saved video files, and embed codes and then explore a variety of play and formatting options you can apply to videos in a slide show.
+You'll be surprised at how easy it is to add educational clips to your presentations!

-This lesson will demonstrate how animating text and graphics in your PowerPoint shows can help you bring any show to life.
-You will practice animating objects and see which effects work best in your presentation.
-Then you will create an interactive slide show that allows your students to explore information at their own pace.
-You will also learn how to design a home slide with hyperlinks to as many individual slides as you need.
+Have you ever wanted to create a self-paced presentation to show students at a computer station?
+In this lesson, you'll create an interactive slide show that allows your students to explore information at their own pace.
+You'll also learn how to design a home slide with hyperlinks to as many individual slides as you need.

-A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits!
+A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
-Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
+The final exam will be released on the same day as the last lesson.
+Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.